googlemaps/gmp-firebase-extensions/bigquery-geocode-address/PREINSTALL.md

 latLong(address: STRING): Given an address, returns the latitude and longitude as a JSON string.
 ```

-### Calculate the best driving time between two addresses
+### Estimate the best driving time between two addresses

-Use the following query syntax to Calculate the best driving time between two addresses stored in your BigQuery table with the `drivingTime` remote function:
+Use the following query syntax to estimate the best driving time between two addresses stored in your BigQuery table with the `drivingTime` remote function

 ```sql
 drivingTime(origin: STRING, destination: STRING): Given an origin and destination address, returns the driving time in seconds as a JSON string.